-Currently there is not a specific definition of an overfished condition of coral species in the South Atlantic; however, Coral Amendment 5 (SAFMC 1998c) defines overfishing as an annual harvest that exceeds OY.
+Currently there is no specific definition of an overfished condition for coral species in the South Atlantic; however, Coral Amendment 5 (SAFMC 1998c) defines overfishing as an annual harvest that exceeds OY.

-It is more likely that not implementing the CHAPCs in this amendment would allow low abundance thresholds to be exceeded, while implementing the measures would be expected to prevent such an event from occurring.
+It is likely that not implementing the CHAPCs in this amendment would allow low abundance thresholds to be exceeded; however, implementing this measure would be expected to prevent such an event from occurring.